monsterkodi/kakao/kakao.app/kode/ked/notes.md

 - completion
     - fix
         - turd missing completions
+        - completions with leading turd
     - allow completion inside chunks in some cases
         - before closing )]}
         - after . :

-- dirtree
-    - git status
+- funclist

-    - searchable?
+- multicursor
+    - travel along columns on up and down

 - surround

 - quicky
+    - file icons and ext removal
     - fix
         - clamp long relative parent dirs
     - click in mapview to jump to line
-    - file icons?

 - status
     - move dirty and redo into statusfile